-Our group works primarily in a space encompassing integrated circuits and biology.
-This covers projects in both biomedical and ecological instrumentation, as well as biomimetic system design.
+Our group works primarily in a space encompassing integrated circuits for RF, computational imaging, and bioelectrical interfaces under the direction of Dr. Alyosha Molnar.
 As a result, we have had to develop a range of expertise, from signal processing algorithms to systems architecture to transistor-level circuits to opto-electronic device physics to wet biology (and especially neurobiology).
 This broad range of interests is rooted in core expertise in radio communications circuits and sensory (and especially visual) neuroscience.
 One of the great things about interdisciplinary research is that reveals fundamental similarities across problems, and so spurs new interdisciplinary research in unexpected directions.
 We are often confused, but rarely bored.

 - Our CVPR 2016 paper “ASP Vision”, presentation slides, and code is now available!
 Check it out here!
 Also click here to watch a video of our talk at CVPR.

 - Lab alumni Dr. Dong Yang and Dr. Caroline Andrews along with Al receive the 2016 Circuits and Systems Society Darlington Best Paper Award for “Optimized Design of N-Phase Passive Mixer-First Receivers in Wideband Operation,” IEEE TCAS-I, Nov 2015” !